TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 ## Key Notes:
 - Condition Key Used:
   - aws:RequestedRegion is used to specify the region in API requests.
 AWS ensures the user can only perform actions in the allowed region.
+- Restricting Resources:
+  - The Resource: "*" field can be further restricted to specific EC2 resources (like instances, volumes, etc.) if needed.
+- Policy Priority:
+  - Explicit denies (as in this policy) always override allows, ensuring no accidental access to other regions.